jo3-l/cp-practice/README.md

 ## What is this?

-This is a repository to store my solutions to CCC problem sets for past years.<br>
+This is a repository to store code I've written to practice competitive programming, written in Java 8.<br>
-Solutions are written in Java 8 and tested with the CCC online grader.<br>
-It is a sister repository to my [Python 3 solution repository](https://github.com/jo3-l/ccc).
+It mostly consists of CCC Junior Division solutions in past years, though I hope to do some Senior division questions in the near future / questions from other places.

 ## Status